ykavranoglu/CS-163-Fundus-and-Egg-Sex-Prediction/fundus/README.md

 ### 1. Train, Validation, and Test Split Model w/ Ensembling
 - **File:** `retina_fundus_train_val_test.ipynb`
 - **Description:** Runs the model with data split into train, validation, and test sets.
+Includes visualizations of the data and results, and ensembling of models for improved performance.
 - **Steps to Run:**
   1. Open the notebook in Google Colab: `retina_fundus_train_val_test.ipynb`.
   2. Execute the cells sequentially to generate and validate the train/test split results.